chrischiedo/chrischiedo.github.io/books.md

 - Real World OCaml by Yaron Minsky, et al.
 - CPython Internals by Anthony Shaw
 - The C Programming Language by Brian Kernighan & Dennis Ritchie
+- A Tour of C++ by Bjarne Stroustrup
+- Professional C++ by Marc Gregoire
 - The Linux Programming Interface by Michael Kerrisk
 - The Linux Command Line by William Shotts
 - The Rust Programming Language by Steve Klabnik & Carol Nichols